How to Install Arduino on Debian Linux

 Install Arduino via APT Command

-Arduino IDE can be installed from Debian’s default repositories.
-The version found in these repositories is often not the latest; however, it is stable and integrates seamlessly with your Debian distribution.
+The Arduino IDE can be installed from Debian’s default repositories.
+However, the version found in these repositories is typically the legacy 1.8.x series, not the modern v2.x.
+Nevertheless, although it is stable and integrates seamlessly with your Debian distribution, it lacks newer features.

-This installation method is preferable for users who prioritize stability and integration over the latest features.
-To install Arduino IDE from Debian’s default repositories, use the following command:
+Therefore, this installation method is preferable for users who prioritize stability and integration over the latest features.
+Accordingly, to install Arduino IDE from Debian’s default repositories, use the following command:

 sudo apt install arduino

-Though the version in Debian’s repositories might lack the latest features of Arduino IDE, it is a reliable choice for many users, particularly those focusing on long-term projects where stability trumps the availability of the newest features.
+Nevertheless, the version in Debian’s repositories remains a reliable choice for many users, particularly those focusing on long-term projects where stability trumps the availability of the newest features.

-Method 2: Install Arduino via Flatpak and Flathub
+Method 2: Install Arduino IDE v2 via Flatpak

 Flatpak offers a unique approach to package management in Linux.
-It isolates an application from your system, minimizing potential conflicts and enhancing security.
-This segment will explore leveraging Flatpak and Flathub for the Arduino IDE installation.
+Specifically, it isolates an application from your system, minimizing potential conflicts and enhancing security.
+Consequently, this section will explore leveraging Flatpak and Flathub for the Arduino IDE installation.

-Note: If your system does not already have Flatpak installed, this must be done before proceeding with the above steps.
-For a comprehensive, step-by-step guide on installing the latest supported version of Flatpak on Debian, you can refer to our dedicated guide on installing Flatpak.
+Note: If your system does not already have Flatpak installed, this must be done before proceeding.
+In that case, you can refer to our dedicated guide on installing Flatpak for a comprehensive, step-by-step walkthrough.

 Enable Flathub For Arduino

-Before installing the Arduino IDE via Flatpak, we must activate the Flathub repository.
-Flathub is a substantial marketplace for hosting Flatpak applications, allowing you to install many applications from a central location.
+Before installing the Arduino IDE via Flatpak, we must first activate the Flathub repository.
+Essentially, Flathub is a substantial marketplace for hosting Flatpak applications, allowing you to install many applications from a central location.

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo